How Family Constellations Can Help Relationships

 Why Relationship Patterns Often Repeat

-Many people recognize a familiar theme running through their relationships.The partner may be different, but the emotional experience remains surprisingly similar.
+Many people recognize a familiar pattern running through their relationships.
+The partner may be different, yet the emotional experience remains surprisingly similar.

 They may repeatedly:

-• Feel abandoned or rejected
+• feel abandoned or rejected

-• Attract unavailable partners
+• be drawn to emotionally unavailable partners

-• Struggle to trust
+• struggle to trust

-• Fear closeness
+• fear closeness

-• Lose themselves in relationships
+• lose themselves in relationships

-• Feel unseen or unsupported
+• feel unseen or unsupported

-From a systemic perspective, recurring relationship patterns often have roots in earlier experiences of connection, separation, love, loss, and belonging.
-Without awareness, people may unconsciously recreate familiar emotional dynamics even when they genuinely want something different.
+From a Family Constellations perspective, recurring relationship patterns often reflect earlier experiences of connection, separation, love, loss, and belonging.

 Five Relationship Patterns Often Seen in Family Constellations